 If you feel overwhelmed, with all the options, it’s OK and Google knows that Google Analytics can be difficult to understand, especially for beginners.

 So, they have created a comprehensive guide that can help beginners to get started.
-I dare say that this is one the best resource out there.
+I dare say that this is one of the best resources out there.
 Why?
 Because it was made by the creator of the software themselves.

-Once businesses understand data that Google analytics can provide, anybody staff member with advanced skill sets can become a much more valuable asset in an organisation.
+Once businesses understand the data that Google Analytics can provide, any staff member with advanced skill sets can become a much more valuable asset in an organisation.
 Having such a skill set can in turn drive better career opportunities and high salaries.

 2. Take free or paid online courses